Keyboard shortcuts

 Resume Development Work

 Quickly get back into context after a break.
-Use this to resume work on an existing feature branch.
+Use this to resume work on an existing feature or branch.

 Mindset: Resuming requires understanding assumptions made and verifying context is complete.
 Apply /pb-preamble thinking: challenge what was decided and why.
 Apply /pb-design-rules thinking: is the code clear, simple, and robust?